lukso-network/docs/docs/contracts/contracts/LSP6KeyManager/LSP6KeyManager.md

 _Executing a batch of relay calls (= meta-transactions)._

 Same as [`executeRelayCall`](#executerelaycall) but execute a batch of signed calldata payloads (abi-encoded function calls) in a single transaction.
-The `signatures` can be from multiple controllers, not necessarely the same controller, as long as each of these controllers that signed have the right permissions related to the calldata `payload` they signed.
+The `signatures` can be from multiple controllers, not necessarily the same controller, as long as each of these controllers that signed have the right permissions related to the calldata `payload` they signed.

 <blockquote>